Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 #### Height Gradient

 This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
 Height Gradient is global (absolute) per material, it doesn't depend on object's boundaries.
 If you would like to make a relative gradient (for instance, each object holding one material to contain an entire gradient within itself), duplicate the material and adjust the height gradient.
-Alternatively, you can use a *Curve* mode of *Stylized Surface*.
+Alternatively, you can use a [Curve mode](/stylized-surface/#cel-shading-mode/) of *Stylized Surface shader*.

 ![Height Gradient.
 Inspector interface](/FlatKit_Manual_Images/gradient_height_parameters.png){:.image-simple}